nixiz0/Lux-Tools/README.md

 ## Installation of Tools on Lux

-You just need to download the tool ZIP File you want.
+You just need to download the tool ZIP File you want, go on the configuration page on your *Lux-Interface* and import the ZIP files you want to use.

 ## [For Developers] How to Create a Tool for Lux